Cybersecurity: Why it's important for your business

 The good news is that by taking a series of best practice steps, you can enhance cybersecurity for your business.

 Regular patching: Ensure you’re always on the latest Operating System (Windows, iOS, macOS, Linux, Android) and any other software you use.
+If you’re on Windows 7, you should make sure to update.

 Multi-factor authentication (MFA): This should be switched on/implemented for all your online services and corporate accounts.
 Adding an extra layer of security means that hackers would find it a lot more difficult to get in.
+At Cashplus, our online login process includes two-step authentication using the Cashplus app or a physical Code Key.

 DDoS Protection: If you use your company web site for e-commerce or other business essential services which you can’t do without for a prolonged period, you should invest in a DDoS protection service.